 Consider Master Data Management (MDM)

-According to Gartner, "CRM leaders must understand the benefits of the MDM discipline to CRM and make it part of their CRM strategy.
+According to Gartner, "CRM leaders must understand the benefits of the MDM discipline and make it part of their CRM strategy.
 MDM is critical to enabling CRM leaders to create the 360 degree view of the customer required for an optimized customer experience."

 The analyst firm goes on to advise, "This single or 360 degree view of the customer requires that all the operational master data pertaining to the customer — and often to product and service as well — be combined from all of the data silos where it currently resides … This data is then checked and cleansed for duplicates while selecting the highest quality values across all data sources for each master data attribute.
 The result is a single version of the truth for the master data that can then be integrated in different ways with those remaining data elements specific to transactions and interactions in the operational systems."